kvc0/rmemstore/README.md

 Fast, type-aware data structure cache.

 # About
-`rmemstore` is similar to other caches you may have used, like redis, but it has some different goals than most.
+`rmemstore` is similar to other caches you may have used, like redis, but it has some differences.
-The primary aims of `rmemstore` is to be typesafe, fast, and useful.
+The primary aims of `rmemstore` is to be typesafe, fast, and useful as a data structure cache.

 Of course, usefulness is an ongoing exercise, as it takes time to grow features.
 However, `rmemstore` is a type- aware data structure store, which means you can store maps of maps - and the server knows what that means.